annefou/metos_python/_episodes/02-formats.md

 In this workshop, we will use and generate files that are CF compliant.

-Let's have a look at a netCFF file following CF conventions:
+Let's have a look at a netCDF file following CF conventions:

 ~~~
 $ curl https://www.unidata.ucar.edu/software/netcdf/examples/sresa1b_ncar_ccsm3-example.nc -o sresa1b_ncar_ccsm3-example.nc